 #2 Do Single Leg Work

-Doing single leg work also is great for getting the hip and glutes fully firing.
-When I started doing single leg presses recently, I was shocked how weak my left glute/hip was compared to my right.
-Maybe that imbalance was there during my squat days and if it was, it probably resulted in a few less-than-perfect reps especially at the end of a set.
+Doing single-leg work also is great for getting the hip and glutes fully firing.
+When I started doing single leg presses recently, I was shocked at how weak my left glute/hip was compared to my right.
+Maybe that imbalance was there during my squat days and if it was, it probably resulted in a few less-than-perfect reps, especially at the end of a set.

 #3 Stretch, Yoga, Etc